mongodb/docs/source/tutorial/expand-replica-set.rst

    replSet = rs0/mongodb0.example.net,mongodb1.example.net,mongodb2.example.net,mongodb3.example.net

+//TODO : On using fork=true, I received an error saying that "--fork has to be used with --logpath"
+         Please verify

 Modify the :setting:`bind_ip` to reflect a secure interface on your system that will be able to access all other members of the set *and* on which all other members of the replica set can access the current node.
 The DNS or host names need to resolve to this IP address on the other members of the set.
 Configure network rules or a virtual private network (i.e. "VPN") to permit this access.

+// TODO : Please also add a line about the port variable

 .. note::